 Approximately 23 years ago, I went through fertility treatment myself, and it was around this time that I trained to be a counsellor.
 As soon as I qualified, I started to work in a fertility clinic, and I have never looked back.
-I have absolutely loved it.
+I absolutely love it.

 What type of counselling can you provide?

 I have specialised in fertility counselling but have also worked in other areas.
-I worked as a school counsellor for several years and also had a private practice providing general counselling.
-I trained as an Integrative Counsellor.
+I worked as a school counsellor for several years and had a private practice providing general counselling.
+I trained as an Integrative Counsellor at Manchester University.

 How is fertility counselling different from other counselling?

-As a fertility counsellor, we are required to have specialist knowledge about fertility investigations and treatments and have a deep understanding of the emotional impact of having fertility issues.
-We are trained to provide implications counselling for people considering donor fertility treatment, and we may also be asked to undertake Welfare of the Child Assessments.
+As fertility counsellors, we must have specialist knowledge about fertility investigations and treatments and a deep understanding of the emotional impact of fertility issues.
+We are trained to provide implications counselling for people considering fertility treatment with donor gametes, and we may also be asked to undertake Welfare of the Child Assessments.

 What advice would you give to patients waiting to commence treatment?

 When patients are waiting to start treatment, they often describe mixed emotions.
 They may feel excited and nervous at the same time.
-My advice would be to take each day at a time as there are many ups and downs during fertility treatment.
-Remember that you are in exceptionally good hands with the Manchester Fertility team, who have a lot of experience, who care and want to do the very best to help you.
+I recommend taking each day at a time, as fertility treatment has many ups and downs.
+Remember that you are in exceptional hands with the team at Manchester Fertility.
+The team has a wealth of experience, and they genuinely care and want to do their best to help you.

 What happens in your counselling sessions?

 It will depend on why I am seeing the patient.
-If the patient has asked for support, I will provide a confidential setting where we can talk to each other.
-The patient may want to talk about how they are feeling, and we will look at ways that I can try to help.
-If a patient is having donor treatment, we will use our time together to talk about the implications of receiving donated eggs and/or donor sperm.
+If the patient has asked for support, I will provide a confidential setting to talk to each other.
+The patient may want to talk about their feelings, and we will look at ways I can help.

 What could I get from a session?

-It is most important to me that a patient feels supported, whatever their reason for requesting counselling.
-Patients considering donor treatment will also be given information and links to websites and networks where they can access books and leaflets about donor conception.
+I believe it is essential that a patient feels supported, whatever their reason for requesting counselling.
+If a patient is considering treatment with donor gametes, we will also be provide information and access to support websites and networks, who can provide resources on donor conception.

-At the moment, most counselling takes place remotely, either by video link or telephone.
-This does work very well for many patients, and it is convenient but I must admit, I miss being in a room with people and seeing them face to face.
-Nonetheless, this does not detract from the advice and support that all patients get, I always ensure every patient gets the very best care.
+Currently, most counselling takes place remotely via video link or telephone, but can be face to face.
+This works very well for many patients as it is convenient.
+Nonetheless, this does not detract from the support that all patients get.
+I always ensure every patient receives the very best care.